My First Affiliate Sale: What the First 90 Days of Affiliate Marketing Really Felt Like

 I published five posts in this phase.
 Each one was better than the last.
 I could feel myself getting faster and more confident with the writing and the formatting.

-What I learned in weeks two to four: Consistency during the invisible phase is the whole game.
+What I learned in weeks two to four: consistency during the invisible phase is the whole game.
 This is where most people quit, which means it is also where the people who stay start to separate themselves.

 Days 31 to 60: Things Started Moving

+Something shifted in month two.
 It was not dramatic.
 I did not wake up one morning to hundreds of visitors.
 But when I checked Google Search Console, I could see that my posts were beginning to appear in search results — not on page one, but they were there.
 A few posts were ranking on pages three and four for their target phrases.
 For a two-month-old site with no backlinks and no social media presence, that felt like real progress.

 I joined Amazon Associates during week five, once I had enough content for the application to feel credible.
 The approval came quickly.
 I went back through my existing posts and added affiliate links where they fit naturally — not forced into every paragraph, but placed where a reader would genuinely benefit from a specific product recommendation.

 I also published my first dedicated product review in this phase: an honest assessment of a specific raised garden bed I had actually used.
 I wrote about what I liked, what I found annoying, who it would suit, and who should look for something different.
 It was the most personal piece I had written, and it became one of my best-performing articles.
+Fifteen clicks on affiliate links in one week.
+Still no purchases.
+But fifteen real people had clicked, and that meant the content was working well enough to generate interest.

-What I learned in month two: Personal, specific, honest content performs better than general overviews.
+What I learned in month two: personal, specific, honest content performs better than general overviews.
 Readers can tell when you have actually used something versus when you are just describing it from a product page.

 The First Commission

+It arrived on a Tuesday morning in week nine.
 A small notification in my Amazon Associates dashboard.
 One sale.
 A raised garden bed — not the exact one I had reviewed, but a similar one a reader had found through my site and apparently decided to buy.

 The commission was $4.73.